Holy Ghost Feast Committee

 The Holy Ghost Feast Committee is responsible for many fundraising and special events that take place in our parish.
 Every parishioner is invited to join in with their time and talents to assist, whether it be selling tickets to a dinner, preparing or serving food at a dinner, or assisting with set up or clean up.

-If you would like to know more about this wonderful tradition, please speak to Fr.
-Jay or contact the parish office.
+If you would like to know more about this wonderful tradition, please speak to the parish office.

 History